Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 4. Power-wash your home.

-Sure, you can always paint your door and plant some flowers, but if your siding is grungy, it’s not going to make much of a difference.
+Sure, you can always paint your door and plant some flowers, but if your siding is grungy, it won’t make much of a difference.
 The solution?
 A good, old-fashioned power wash!
-Not only can it clean your siding, but you can also use them on your driveway, garage door, and walls.
-Talk about a transformation!
+Not only can it clean your siding, but you can also use it on your driveway, garage door, and walls.

 5. Wash the windows.